The Senate Republicans finally managed to do it! … Kind of, but not really.

 - De-fund Planned Parenthood and divert that money to Community Health Clinics that would care for a woman’s total health and is not involved in providing abortions.

 - Eliminate the medical device tax for three years.
 Here’s another one that is very tentative in letting go of government control.

 - Then finally, increase the contribution limit for Health Savings Accounts.

-However, according to a Fox News Politics story (3), in the wee hours of Friday morning (around 2 a.m.), the “skinny repeal” failed to pass by a vote of 51 to 49.
+However, according to a Fox News story, in the wee hours of Friday morning (around 2 a.m.), the “skinny repeal” failed to pass by a vote of 51 to 49.
 I regret to say, and I am sure that those of you reading this already know and may be spitting nails over it, Senator John McCain cast the final vote against it.
-I am looking into his “reasons.”
+I am looking into his so-called “reasons.”